Kaleidoscope-Inc/blueprint-configurator/README.md

 ### 1. CloudTrail to SQS/S3

 In this method, events are ingested from AWS CloudTrail.
-The events are either delivered AWS S3 bucket through an Amazon Simple Queue Service (SQS).
+The events are either delivered to an AWS S3 bucket through an Amazon Simple Queue Service (SQS).
+This applies to AWS accounts that do not have an organizational-level CloudTrail enabled, and hence a custom CrawlTrail needs to be created.
 This approach provides a scalable and durable solution for capturing events.

 To set up this method, set the terraform variable `cloud_trail` as `true` while applying the terraform changes.
 Its default value is false, which makes the second method default choice.